-Painter’s tape is one crucial thing you will need when you don’t want to mess up with your paint project.
+Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 In fact, I always use one for protecting the surfaces and also because I don’t think I have the excellent skills to cut in a straight line.

+Besides protecting the trim or baseboard from paint bleeding, it helps me achieve sharper and crisper paint lines.
 However, the problem steps in when it’s about choosing the right painter’s tape for the job.

 From my personal experiences, the two products that I found promising include FrogTape and 3M ScotchBlue painter’s tape.

-Also, by comparing the two we will try to figure out which one is better than the others, why and in what aspects…
+In this guide, I will try to demystify all the details about them.
+Also, by comparing the two, we will try to figure out which one is better, why, and in what aspects…

 FrogTape vs. 3M ScotchBlue

-FrogTape is a well-known painter’s tape that comes from a renowned brand and it stands in clear contrast to 3M ScotchBlue.
+FrogTape is a well-known painter’s tape that comes from a renowned brand, and it stands in clear contrast to 3M ScotchBlue.

-Since a single product cannot suit all purposes it really comes down to what kind of paint you are using and on what surfaces.
+Since a single product cannot suit all purposes, it really comes down to what kind of paint you are using and on what surfaces.

 Unless you are working on the surfaces with direct sunlight, the Frog Tape can be kept intact for about 21 days (before painting).
+However, you should remove the tape once you are done with the painting, ideally when the paint is still wet.

 3M Scotch Blue Painter’s Tape